 Mike was a Director of Craigs Investment Partners from 2001 to May 2020.
 Mike's career in financial markets includes 4 years as Head of Debt Capital Markets for Craigs Investment Partners, 11 years with ABN AMRO, during which he was Head of Acquisition and Leveraged Finance for Australia and New Zealand and Head of Global Markets New Zealand, Brierley Investments Limited for 10 years and Ernst & Young for four years.
-Mike has previously been a Director of Hospital Car Parking Limited, Mangawhai Development Holdings Limited and Aetna Health (New Zealand) Limited.
-During his time at ABN AMRO, Mike was involved in acquiring the Auckland District Health Board carparking concession and the Mangawhai township wastewater design, build, finance, and operating concession, two early PPP style projects in New Zealand.
-Mike is a director of the AMN Limited private group of companies involved in glass services, Just Plants Ltd, Signal Corporation Ltd, Safety Lab Holdings Limited group of companies, Pricetech Limited and QuayStreet Asset Management Ltd.
+Mike has previously been a Director of Hospital Car Parking Limited, Mangawhai Development Holdings Limited, AsiaPower Limited and Aetna Health (New Zealand) Limited.
+During his time at ABN AMRO, Mike was involved in acquiring the Auckland District Health Board car-parking concession and the Mangawhai township wastewater design, build, finance, and operating concession, two early PPP style projects in New Zealand.
+Mike is a director of the AMN Limited private group of companies involved in glass services, Just Plants Ltd, Signal Corporation Ltd, Safety Lab Holdings Limited, Seen Safety Limited and Priceteach Limited.